-Genesis framework is well-known among the WordPress community for its high search engine optimized code built on HTML5 with its state-of-the-art airtight security.
-They brought security expert and core WordPress developer Mark Jaquith in to make sure the Genesis Framework has the best security possible.
+Genesis Framework is well-known among the WordPress community for its high search engine optimized code that is built on the HTML5 standard.
+It also follows state-of-the-art airtight security to keep the framework secure.
+In fact, they brought security expert and core WordPress developer Mark Jaquith into the project to make Genesis Framework as secure as possible.
+I have covered everything about StudioPress and its Genesis Framework in my detailed Genesis Framework review.
+You can check it out if you would like to know more about the framework

 Simplicity is the ultimate sophistication. ~ Leonardo da Vinci